marksidell/tlscerts/README.md

 in directory `/var/secure/tlscerts`.
 You'll need to define your apache conf files accordingly.

-The `makefile` defines parameters that you must modify for your own environment.
+Before installing the software, you must create file `params.mak`, to define parameters for your own environment.
+Do this by making a copy of `params.mak.template`.
 See the comments therein.

 To install the software on a manager server, do: